 Iron was made at this site by 1773 in a “bloomery” under the direction of John Donelson, father-in-law of President Andrew Jackson.
-A furnace was erected on the site and was sold in 1779 to Jeremiah Early and James Callaway, who patriotically changed its name from “The Bloomery” to Washington Iron Works.
+A furnace was erected on this Franklin County site (now within the town of Rocky Mount), and was sold in 1779 to Jeremiah Early and James Callaway, who patriotically changed its name from “The Bloomery” to Washington Iron Works.
 The furnace entered into blast July 1, 1797.
 Three Saunders brothers bought the industry ca. 1820, and Peter Saunders Jr. became the ironmaster.
 The furnace flourished; by 1836 it employed as many as a hundred workers.
 In 1851, a flash flood struck the furnace while in blast, exploding the interior and ending its operation until the Civil War during which time it was again in use.
-The surviving furnace structure is a thirty-foot-high tapered granite pylon with its hearth and bellows opening at its base.
+The surviving Washington Iron Furnace structure is a thirty-foot-high tapered granite pylon with its hearth and bellows opening at its base.

 Many properties listed in the registers are private dwellings and are not open to the public, however many are visible from the public right-of-way.
 Please be respectful of owner privacy.